dylan-lang/opendylan/documentation/source/library-reference/system/file-system.rst

      file system entity can either be a file, a directory, or a link to another file or directory.

+     This function does not resolve symbolic links.
+To find the file type of the link target call :func:`link-target` or :gf:`resolve-locator` on *file* first.

 .. type:: <file-type>

    The type representing all possible types of a file system entity.